pixel-clover/ariko/README.md

 ### Installation

 Ariko can be either installed from the [OpenUPM registry](https://openupm.com/packages/io.github.pixel-clover.ariko/) or directly from the Git URL.

 #### Install from OpenUPM

-Ariko is available on the [OpenUPM registry](https://openupm.com/packages/io.github.pixel-clover.ariko/), so you can install it using [OpenUPM-cli](https://github.com/openupm/openupm-cli) by running the following command:
+You can install Ariko using [OpenUPM-cli](https://github.com/openupm/openupm-cli) by running the following command:

 ```shell
 openupm add io.github.pixel-clover.ariko